Content Marketing, SEO

 Process

-Now that all the main benefits of keyword research have been briefly covered, it would be beneficial to explain what the process is to identify these opportunities.
-Generally, the keyword research process can be broken down into 3 stages:
+Now that all the main benefits of keyword research have been briefly covered, it would be beneficial to explain the process of identifying these opportunities.
+Generally, the keyword research process can be broken down into three stages:

 1. Discovery: The process of identifying, discovering and exploring all the possible keywords and phrases that are relevant to the target audience and are also in the scope of the client’s services or products.

-2. Grouping Keywords: Once discovery is complete, general categories of main themes and sub-themes are created and keywords are organized and sorted into these groupings.
+2. Grouping Keywords: Once discovery is complete, general categories of central themes and sub-themes are created, and keywords are organized and sorted into these groupings.

 3. What is a theme and sub-theme for keywords?
-Theming and sub-theming is the process of sorting individual keywords into groups that fall into semantic similarity, intent or other predefined conditions.
-These groups go from broad to a specific grouping convention as shown in the table on the left.
+Theming and sub-theming are sorting individual keywords into groups that fall into semantic similarity, intent or other predefined conditions.
+These groups go from broad to a specific grouping convention, as shown in the table on the left.

 4. What’s the purpose of doing this?
-The main benefit to grouping keywords into main themes and sub-themes is the data is made easier to understand, provides greater insights and makes conclusions actionable.
+The main benefit of grouping keywords into main themes and sub-themes is the data is made more accessible to understand, provides more significant insights and makes conclusions actionable.

-Left: This is an example of a theming and sub-theming using recruitment and employment keywords:
+This is an example of a theming and sub-theming using recruitment and employment keywords.

 How Does Indago Get Even More Actionable Data Out of Keyword Research?